sadramesbah/cars-inventory-api/README.md

 - **Update a car**
     - `PUT /api/v1/car/{carId}`
-    - Request Body: Same as the create request body
+    - Request Body: same as the create request body

 - **Delete a car**